-The large open plan family room has two large settees, chairs, satellite TV, DVD player and radio.
-The bookshelves contain a selection of books and DVDs for use by guests.
+The large open plan family room has a large L settee, chairs, satellite tv, dvd player and radio.
+The bookshelves contain a selection of books and dvd's for use by guests.
 There is also a second dining area with a table and six chairs.
 [9.25m x 4.75m]

 The Snug provides an alternative to the family room, for children or adults wanting a little ‘peace & quiet’!
-With two settees, chairs, a TV/DVD player, and coffee table it is a good place for family board games.
+With a settee, armchairs and coffee table it is a good place for family boardgames.

 The Yellow Room: This Kingsize bedroom with en-suite shower room, has peaceful views over fields and vineyards.
 Walk-in wardrobe.
 Old beams.